 "With part-time faculty making up the majority of faculty, our working conditions are directly related to student success, and that's why I'm excited about forming our union today," said a statement from Matthew White, a Lesley graduate who teaches graphic design there.
-"Our union will help Lesley University provide students a richer experience and better education."
+"Our union will help Lesley University Part-time faculty at Lesley University vote to unionize - Metro - The Boston Globe provide students a richer experience and better education."